When will I get my rent?

 Will you check my property regularly?

-- Under a managed tenancy we will check the property on a regular basis, this is usually every 3 months.
+- Under a managed tenancy we will check the property on a regular basis, the first visit will be after 3 months of the start of the tenancy then can either be quarterly or less by agreement.

 Do you arrange an inventory?